 14. Don’t Forget to Optimize the Footer Content for Conversions

 A group of power shoppers was recently discussing one major apparel retailer’s retargeting ads campaign.
 They unanimously condemned those ads that featured a product that would lead to a page where that product was not even displayed.
 Keep the promises you make to your visitors.

 What can you offer visitors coming in from different traffic channels?
 Are they directed to channel-specific pages?
 Are they served dynamic content?
 This can have a massive impact on your success in converting users from each channel.

 16. Email Collection Modal

-Email subscribers purchase at a significantly higher rate than social followers or new browsers.
-The question is how do you attempt to attract new subscribers?
-While users claim to find them annoying, popup modals tend to be very effective at converting visitors to subscribers.
+Email subscribers purchase from your online shop at a significantly higher rate than social followers or new visitors.
+The question is how do you plan to attract new subscribers?
+While users claim to find them annoying, popup modals tend to be very effective at converting visitors into subscribers.